 Your budget is something you should revisit on a regular basis.
 I look at ours weekly… sometimes even daily… but that’s because I am a numbers geek and I love checking and rechecking that our money is doing what I thought it is doing.
 Remember, I’m an accountant by trade, so bean counting is “fun” for me!.

-Checking your bank account to watch that what expenses you thought were going to leave your bank account and comparing them to what actually left your bank account will not only help make sure you are never spending more than your budget but will also make sure that your transactions go in the right category.
+Checking your bank account to watch that what expenses you thought were going to leave your bank account and comparing them to what actually left your bank account will not only help make sure you are never spending more than your budget but will also make sure that your transactions go into the right category.

-When too many things fall into the miscellaneous or uncategorized section, you can lose track of your budget and your spending!
+Within the budgeting process, when too many things fall into the miscellaneous or uncategorized section, you can lose track of your budget and your spending!

 Take five or ten minutes each week (or daily if you need to) to make sure your budget is moving along on the track you predicted.